Skip to content

 Specialist AgentsFocused agents handling specific domains (billing, shipping, returns)

-Agent2Agent (A2A)Open protocol for connecting Agentforce to third-party AI agents
+Agent2Agent (A2A)Open protocol for agent-to-agent collaboration across diverse AI systems

 Task RoutingAtlas reviews each agent’s description and capabilities to route intelligently